|Schedule by week or unit||Information to cover|

 Arrays, read/write VB (11/26/19 11:00) Accompanying Smartboard presentation

 Arrays, read/write VB (11/26/19 12:30) Accompanying audio

 Arrays, read/write VB (11/26/19 12:30) Accompanying Smartboard presentation

 EXTRA CREDIT ASSIGNMENTS TO DO:CATCH-UP WEEK!
-Please spend your time doing outstanding homework assignments.
-Extra credit assignment will be posted.
+Please spend your time doing outstanding homework assignments and extra credit assignments.

 Makeup/Extra Credit Quiz